Shrysxs/peakfolksocial/CONTRIBUTING.md

    - Link to any related issues

 3. Ensure your PR:
-   - Passes all checks (linting, type-checking, build)
+   - Passes all checks (linting, type-checking, build, tests)
    - Includes appropriate documentation updates
    - Follows the coding standards
    - Has a clear commit history